Politics concentrators select from among approximately 50 Politics courses each year.

 Departmental Courses ("Departmentals")

-[NOTE: The Department waived the rule that all Politics courses must be taken for a grade during Spring 2020 due to the COVID-19 pandemic and disruption to that semester.]
-The Department will count as departmentals any Politics courses for current concentrators (Classes of 2022 and 2023) that were taken during Spring 2020 on a P/D/F basis if a student elected that grading option or if the instructor had made the course count as P/D/F only.
+[NOTE: The Department waived the rule that all Politics courses must be taken for a grade during Spring 2020 due to the onset of the COVID-19 pandemic and disruption to that semester.
+The Department will count as departmentals any Politics courses for current seniors (Class of 2023) that were taken during Spring 2020 on a P/D/F basis if a student elected that grading option or if the instructor had made the course count as P/D/F only.
 For a course to count as a departmental course, students must have received a passing grade.
+This exception only applies to Politics courses taken during Spring 2020.]

-By the end of the senior year, all students in the Department must complete no fewer than ten departmental courses, of which two may be cognates.
-The two prerequisites as well as a course that satisfies the analytical requirement are included within the overall count of ten departmentals.
+By the end of the senior year, all students in the Department must complete no fewer than eleven departmental courses, of which two may be cognates.
+The two prerequisites, the completion of POL 300, as well as a course that satisfies the analytical requirement are included within the overall count of eleven departmentals.
+Students must receive a passing grade in at least eleven of the courses that count as departmentals.
+Students must attain an overall average of C or higher in the eleven or more graded courses that count as departmentals.

 Note that the University sets a maximum of 12 courses (plus independent work) in a given department.
 Additional courses in the department may be taken, but will not count towards the 31-course minimum required for graduation.